amadeus4dev/developer-guides/docs/faq.md

 To get the refund policy for a specific flight, you will need to use the [Flight Offers Price API](https://developers.amadeus.com/self-service/category/air/api-doc/flight-offers-price), with the parameter `include` set to `detailed-fare-rules` at the endpoint of the URL as follows: https://api.amadeus.com/v1/shopping/flight-offers/pricing?include=detailed-fare-rules

-## Flight Price Analysis

-### Why do some origin and destination pairings not return any results?

-Not all possible routes are supported by the API even in production.
-The reason is that the machine learning model filters out all the routes with an error rate below 15% MAPE (Mean absolute percentage error).
-For more insights on how the model works, please refer to [this blog post](https://developers.amadeus.com/blog/flight-price-analysis-model-machine-learning).

-## Flight Delay Prediction

-### Why do I get the INFERENCE error?

-This means the requested origin/city pairing was not included in our training data.
-So, we have no previous information on whether that flight is normally delayed or not.

 ## Flight Cheapest Date Search